chunkystyles/frigate_notifications_haos_addon/src/DOCS.md

 `ntfy_url`: The URL to your ntfy server.
 For example, "http://ntfy.sh" or "http://127.0.0.1:80".
 HTTPS works as well if you have that configured.

+`ntfy_user`: Optional.
+To authenticate with ntfy, you can either use a user name and password, or a token.

+`ntfy_password`: Optional.
+Only used if both user and password are set.

+`ntfy_token`: Optional.
+Only used if user and password are not set.

 `ntfy_topic`: The topic to send the notification to.
 For example, "frigate".

 `ntfy_tags`: Optional.
 These are used to add emojis to the notification and are configured by the object type detected by Frigate.
 In the example config, car is set to car and adds 🚗 when a car is detected.
 You can have multiple tags per object, separated by commas, for example "walking,standing_person".
 A full list of available tags can be found [here](https://docs.ntfy.sh/emojis/).